restfulapi/intro-restful-api-slides/restful-api-overview.md

 Releases

 - 0.1.0 - current, used in Banner XE, OSD
-- 0.5.0 - June, broad production use encouraged
+- 0.5.0 - July, broad production use encouraged
-- 0.6.0 - July, GitHub, Grails.org
+- 0.6.0 - July/Aug, GitHub, Grails.org
 - 1.0.0 - anticipate end of year, based on feedback